 The learning through play starts from the child first and curriculum is integrated.
 Staff have opportunity to take the children’s interests and grow them; learning happens, and the children don’t even know they’re learning.

 Early Years staff members develop the curriculum themselves, and from this comes a great passion for what they’re teaching.
 Staff work together to develop a program that is child centred and develops the whole child.
 In bushland play the students get dirty, challenge themselves and learn a lot about self-management, decision making, and risks.
 The college is blessed with one of the largest outdoor learning areas in Western Australia, and there is a wonderful flow between the natural environment of the college grounds and the classroom.

-We welcome parent involvement and treasure the opportunity of partnering with parents to raise their child.
+We welcome parent involvement and treasure the opportunity to partner with parents in raising their child.
 Parents are invaluable to the Early Learning program, and we ask you to volunteer throughout the year as a Parent Helper.
 This includes helping with children’s activities, cutting fruit, packing up, and joining in the fun.
 Children enjoy having family members visit them.
-It is an important part of the transition from home to school, and gives you a chance to participate in their learning.
+It is an important part of the transition from home to school and gives you a chance to participate in their learning.

 Our early years program follows the Early Years Learning Framework (EYLF), the WA Kindergarten curriculum and the WA curriculum (in Pre-Primary), developed by the WA School Curriculum and Standards Authority.